Bai Chongxi: Early life and Warlord era

 Bai was the commander of Kuomintang forces in the Shanghai massacre of 1927, where he directed the KMT purge of Communists in the party.

 In 1928, during the Northern Expedition, Bai led Kuomintang forces in the defeat and destruction of Fengtian Clique Gen. Zhang Zongchang, capturing 20,000 of his 50,000 troops and almost capturing Zhang himself, who escaped to Manchuria.

 Chinese generals pay tribute to the Sun Yat-sen Mausoleum in Beijing in 1928 after the success of the Northern Expedition.
 From right to left, are Gen. Cheng Jin, Gen. Zhang Zuobao, Gen. Chen Diaoyuan, Gen. Chiang Kai-shek, Wu Zhihui, Gen. Yan Xishan, Gen. Ma Fuxiang, Gen. Ma Sida and Gen. Bai Chongxi.

 Bai personally had around 2,000 Muslims under his control during his stay in Beijing in 1928 after the Northern Expedition was completed; it was reported by Time magazine that they "swaggered riotously" in the aftermath In June 1928 in Beijing, Bai Chongxi announced that the forces of the Kuomintang would seize control of Manchuria and the enemies of the Kuomintang would "scatter like dead leaves before the rising wind".

 Bai was out of money and bankrupt in December 1928.
 He planned to lead 60,000 troops from east China to Xinjiang province and construct a railroad as a barrier against Russian encroachment in Xinjiang.
 His plan was perceived by some to be against Feng Yuxiang.
 The Military Council refused to authorize him leaving Beiping to go to Hankou.

 At the end of the Northern Expedition, Chiang Kai-shek began to agitate to get rid of the Guangxi forces.
 At one time in 1929 Bai had to escape to Vietnam to avoid harm.
 Hubei and Guangxi were subjected to the Hankou subcouncil of Li Zongren and Bai Chongxi.
 Li and Bai's Hankou and Canton self-ruling governments were terminated by Chiang.
 Hankou was captured by Chiang during the dispute between the Guangxi faction and Nanjing.
 From 1930 to 1936, Bai was instrumental in the Reconstruction of Guangxi, which became a "model" province with a progressive administration.
 Guangxi supplied over 900,000 soldiers to the war effort against Japan.

 During the Chinese Civil War Bai fought against the Communists.
 In the Long March he allowed the Communists to slip through Guangxi.

-Governing his province aptly and capably were two of the things Bai was renowned for in China.
+Bai was known for his administration of the province.

 Prominent Muslims like Generals Ma Liang, Ma Fuxiang and Bai met in 1931 in Nanjing to discuss intercommunal tolerance between Hui and Han.